Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • Do stretching and flexibility exercises.

-In general, judging by the statistics, observing the correct diet, following simple recommendations for maintaining health, keeping in mind the main rule “a healthy mind in a healthy body”, you can feel young at any age.
+In general, judging by statistics, maintaining a proper diet, following simple recommendations for maintaining health, remembering the main rule “a healthy mind in a healthy body”, You can feel young at any age.

 Our top tips for men:

-• Observe, if possible, the regularity of sexual activity, do not conduct promiscuous sexual intercourse.
-The main thing is that in your sex life, do not try to be especially zealous, setting love records, everything should be normal.
+• Keep your sex life as regular as possible and do not have promiscuous sex.
+The main thing is that in your sex life, don’t try to be too zealous, setting love records, everything should be normal.

-• Give up, if possible, even if you cannot get rid of them completely, then at least reduce alcohol consumption as much as possible and smoke less.
+• If possible, give up alcohol, even if you can’t get rid of them completely, then at least reduce your alcohol consumption as much as possible and smoke less.

-• If possible, give preference to one sexual partner, constant so to speak, or get used to using a condom.
+• If possible, give preference to one sexual partner, a permanent one, so to speak, or get used to using a condom.

-• Make sure to undergo regular medical examinations, men, especially those over the age of 40, are recommended to donate blood for analysis twice a year.
-Be sure to undergo an examination for cancer, as well as diseases of the cardiovascular system.
+• Make sure to undergo regular medical examinations; men, especially men over the age of 40, are recommended to have their blood tested twice a year.
+Be sure to undergo screening for cancer, as well as diseases of the cardiovascular system.

-• Do not overuse medications to increase potency, even if they are prescribed by a doctor, strictly adhere to dosages, do not exceed the permissible dose.
+• Do not abuse medications to increase potency, even if they are prescribed by a doctor, strictly adhere to dosages and do not exceed the permissible dose.

 Men are often negligent about their health.
-Therefore, it is extremely important for a woman to know what examinations to send her beloved to in order to identify possible health problems in the early stages and successfully solve them.
+Therefore, it is extremely important for a woman to know what examinations to send her loved one for in order to identify possible health problems in the early stages and successfully solve them.

-Although a man is considered the stronger sex, this does not in any way affect the diseases that affect them.
-Because of their busyness or banal forgetfulness, men do not pay due attention to preventive examinations.
+Although men are considered the stronger sex, this does not in any way affect the diseases that affect them.
+Due to their busyness or simple forgetfulness, men do not pay due attention to preventive examinations.
 But in vain.
 After all, this can help identify several serious diseases that often affect men.
 Therefore, women should pay attention to this issue and send their loved one for examination.
 Today Estet-portal will tell you which examinations are the most important for men.

-Considering that men are very nervous creatures and are unlikely to want to visit a medical facility twice, unless absolutely necessary, everything needs to be planned out in detail.
-To do this, you need to find out the work schedule of all the necessary specialists and, if possible, visit each of them during just one day.
+Considering that men are very nervous creatures and are unlikely to want to visit a medical facility twice, unless absolutely necessary, everything needs to be planned in detail.
+To do this, you need to find out the work schedule of all the necessary specialists and, if possible, visit each of them for just one day.
 You need to understand that most likely you will have to go with your man.
-But even if he goes by himself, you will still have to find out the schedule of doctors' appointments.
+But even if he goes on his own, you will still have to find out the doctors’ appointment schedules.

-Here is a list of specialists to visit during a male due diligence:
+Here is a list of specialists who need to be visited during a comprehensive examination for a man:

 • therapist;